dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 169. Majority Element.md

 * Time complexity : $O(n)$

 We iterate over nums once and make a constant time HashMap insertion on each iteration.
-Therefore, the algorithm runs in O(n)O(n) time.
+Therefore, the algorithm runs in $O(n)$ time.

 * Space complexity : $O(n)$